 Workshops at ACE are focused on establishing new collaborative research projects and broadening existing projects.
 This is an ideal opportunity to expand an existing project to a multi-institutional study by engaging researchers from a variety of institutions, or to establish projects with other like-minded researchers.

 We welcome submissions from researchers who intend to lead collaborative research activities with the expectation that participants in the workshops would have the opportunity to join the research project and potentially produce future collaborative research outputs.
-Proposals for workshops should be 1-2 pages long.
+Proposals for workshops should be 1-2 pages long, and should not be anonymised.
 The submission should clearly outline the research project, and how the workshop will broaden collaboration in the CS Education community.

 Workshop proposals do not have to use standard ACM templates – text should simply be formatted to ensure it is readable for the program chairs.
 Workshops that are accepted will not appear in the proceedings, but it is anticipated that workshops will lead to future publications.